0install/docs/docs/about/perspectives.md

 : Go to the [downloads page](https://0install.net/injector.html) and install the Zero Install Injector package.
 Then follow the tutorial.

 ... change to a different version of something?
-: Different desktop environments provide different ways to do this, but you can always use the command line. `0launch --list` shows the URI of every program in your cache. `0launch -g URI` opens the GUI for selecting different versions of that program.
+: Different desktop environments provide different ways to do this, but you can always use the command line. `0install list` shows the URI of every program in your cache. `0install run -g URI` opens the GUI for selecting different versions of that program.

 ... compile from source?
 : Open the GUI (see above), right click on the program or library to compile and choose **Compile...** from the menu.
 See the [0compile page](https://0install.net/0compile.html) for details.

 ... reinstall something?
 : You should never need to reinstall anything.
 Zero Install puts each package in a read-only cache directory, indexed by a cryptographic digest of the contents.
 Therefore, reinstalling is guaranteed to have no effect!
-If you think the cache has got corrupted somehow, you can run `0store audit` to check it.
+If you think the cache has got corrupted somehow, you can run `0install store audit` to check it.
 Deleting the program's configuration files may help, though.

 # System administrator